MattAtchison/NFL-Portfolio-Project-/README.md

 ## 🚀 Project Overview
 This project demonstrates a full end-to-end data engineering and analytics workflow centered around NFL data.

-- Data is extracted from ESPN using a combination of backend APIs and Selenium for dynamic web pages.
+- Data is extracted from ESPN using a combination of backend APIs, JSON data, and Selenium for dynamic web pages.
 - Loaded into a MySQL database, cleaned and transformed via SQL.
 - Modeled with a many-to-many Entity Relationship Diagram (ERD).
 - Analyzed and created insights using MySQL.